-Come with me and let's return to those classic hot-rod years and relive the Little Deuce Coupe Story.
+Come with me and let's return to those classic hot-rod years and relive the Little Deuce Coupe Story, and how this Deuce Coupe became one of the most famous hot rods in history.

 When it appeared on the cover of the Beach Boys popular album "Little Deuce Coupe" in 1963, Clarence "Chili" Catallo's beautiful '32 coupe hot rod...then nicknamed the "Silver Sapphire"...became an instant star.